Coast to Coast AM

 Coast to Coast AM is an American late-night radio talk show that deals with a variety of topics.
-Most frequently the topics relate to either the paranormal or conspiracy theories.
-It was hosted by creator Art Bell from its inception in 1988 until 2003, and is currently hosted by George Noory.
+Most frequently, the topics relate to either the paranormal or conspiracy theories.
+It was hosted by creator Art Bell from its inception in 1988 until 2003; the program is currently hosted by George Noory.
 The program is distributed by Premiere Networks, a subsidiary of iHeartMedia, both as part of its talk network and separately as a syndicated program.
 The program now airs seven nights a week from 1:00–5:00 a.m.
-Eastern Time Zone.
-It appears on over 600 affiliates, and has repeatedly been called the most popular overnight show in the country.
+ET.
+It airs on over 600 affiliates, and has repeatedly been called the most popular overnight show in the country.

 History

 In 1978, Art Bell created and hosted West Coast AM, a late-night political talk/call-in show on Las Vegas radio station KDWN.
 In 1988, Bell and Alan Corberth renamed the show Coast to Coast AM and moved its studios from the Plaza Hotel in Las Vegas to Bell's home in Pahrump.
 After Bell's retirement, the show was hosted by various personalities, including Mike Siegel, George Noory, and others.

 At its peak, Coast to Coast AM under Bell was syndicated by Premiere Radio Network, and aired on more than 500 radio stations and boasted a weekly listening audience in excess of 10 million listeners.
-Since 2013 the weekly listener numbers have declined to 2.5 million.
+Since 2013, the weekly listener numbers have declined to 2.5 million.
 According to estimates by Talkers Magazine, Coast to Coast AM has a cumulative weekly audience of around 2.75 million unique listeners listening for at least five minutes, making it the most listened-to program in its time slot.
 By 2010 the program was known as by far the most popular overnight show in the country, echoed by The New York Times in 2017, citing Nielsen ratings.

-The show is estimated to be carried by over 600 US affiliates, along with a limited number of FM stations, as well as many Canadian affiliates, several of which stream the show on their station's website.
-The affiliate group is fronted by 12 clear-channel stations, among them WBT in Charlotte, WHO in Des Moines, WWL in New Orleans, WOR in New York City, KFBK in Sacramento, and KFI in Los Angeles.
+The show is estimated to be carried by over 600 US affiliates, along with a limited number of FM stations; it also airs on many Canadian affiliates, several of which stream the show on their station's website.
+The affiliate group is fronted by 12 clear-channel stations, among them WBT in Charlotte, WHO in Des Moines, WWL in New Orleans, WOR in New York City, KFBK in Sacramento, KFI in Los Angeles, and WTAM in Cleveland.
 The show is also carried by Sirius XM Radio, on its Road Dog Trucking channel 146.